Info Stealer Abusing Codespaces Puts Discord Users at Risk

 If a valid credit card is added by a user, then the status of the presence of the victim’s PayPal information is sent to the attacker-controlled Codespace.
 This code informs the attacker if the user has entered credit card information into their Discord profile.
 It’s also likely that the malware is still in development by the author, as we have observed instances of missing function definitions and inaccurate code.

 The abovementioned information is exfiltrated to an exposed port on GitHub Codespace, which acts like a webhook.
-The previously mentioned routines that we analysed are observed only if Discord is installed on the victim machine, and invoking them requires user interaction (the user must login to Discord using their email address and password, after the application has been infected by the info stealer).
+The previously mentioned routines that we analyzed are observed only if Discord is installed on the victim machine, and invoking them requires user interaction (the user must login to Discord using their email address and password, after the application has been infected by the info stealer).

 Conclusion and Recommendations

-Discord has grown beyond its original userbase of gamers, in large part bolstered by the Covid-19 pandemic as more people turned to the platform's servers as a means of socialisation.
+Discord has grown beyond its original userbase of gamers, in large part bolstered by the Covid-19 pandemic as more people turned to the platform's servers as a means of socialization.
 As Discord has adapted to become accessible to a broader audience, it's increasingly attracted its share of security incidents, both as risk (as evidenced in the leak of confidential Pentagon documents), and as a victim (see a data breach earlier this year).
 Our findings point to cybercriminals developing more advanced tools specifically targeting its users, which could be indicative of a mounting number of sophisticated attacks on Discord in the future.

 Abusing developer-focused platforms like GitHub gives attackers an additional advantage, as these platforms are generally considered to be trusted by traditional security solutions.
 We have observed platform abuse in various incidents, including the recent 3CX supply chain attack wherein an attacker-controlled GitHub repository had files containing encrypted command and control server information.

 Using Codespace, one can expose a port publicly, which means that any user on the internet can access the exposed port on the Codespace virtual machine without any authentication whatsoever.
-An attacker could use this URL to exfiltrate data from secured environments, as the domain generated is randomised and has no malicious history on threat intelligence platforms.
+An attacker could use this URL to exfiltrate data from secured environments, as the domain generated is randomized and has no malicious history on threat intelligence platforms.

 Developer-focused features like dev-containers and services like Codespace ease the pain points for building software, such as setting up the environment and provisioning resources.
 However, these features also enable attackers to build, test, and distribute malicious content, just like any developer.
 With malware authors moving to cloud-based developer environments, picking specific bits and pieces of capabilities from existing info stealers, it enables them to rapidly build and test their malware samples.